skhunDC/Annual_Raise/README.txt

 the server so slider values no longer revert when ranks are adjusted or panels are re-rendered.

+A "Save" button is available in the page header.
+Clicking it manually persists all current department and employee allocations, hourly increases, and ranks to the spreadsheet as a fallback to the automatic saves.

 See `AGENTS.md` for repository contribution guidelines.

 To embed the deployed web app in your own `index.html`, ensure `doGet` allows iframe embedding: